AdamBrodin/adam-brodin-web-project/log-book-adam.brodin.md

 2020-02-18
 Continuing on from yesterday but focusing more on the signing up aspect of the account and also the "logged in/welcome" page

+2020-02-20
+Beginning implementation of the API calls and also showcasing the received information in the "logged in state"